Freniz/TradeTrackerProjects/README.md

 3) Used Boostrap for responsive / adaptive layout
 4) Used Symfony and ZendFramework for the back-end
 5) No database have been used
-6) Have limited to 32MB of memory. manually used in code ini_set("memory_limit","256M");
+6) Have limited to 32MB of memory. manually used in code ini_set("memory_limit","32M");
+7) Displaying processed data in real-time

-7) Have followed coding standards (PSR-2)
+8) Have followed coding standards (PSR-2)
-8) Have used PHPunit Test almost for all logic
+9) Have used PHPunit Test almost for all logic

-9) Have used less and sass CSS pre-processor.
+10) Have used less and sass CSS pre-processor.

 	* Less in Zend framwork
 	* Sass in Symfony

-10) Have generated Docker Image in code repository.
+11) Have generated Docker Image in code repository.

 	Followed this document - https://docs.docker.com/get-started/